“Our backlog is the pit of death; where top-level insights with ZERO empirical evidence rots, and the entire scrum team gives 0 f*cks”

 - Step 3.
 Sprint grooming / Release planning

 - Step 4.
 Sprint planning

 Most companies do not lack “high-level strategies” or any day-to-day operational optimization.
-From LinkedIn posts, Medium articles, to Spotify podcasts, we are flooded with high-level strategies where companies treat them like the magic growth spell that will fix everything.
+From LinkedIn posts, and Medium articles, to Spotify podcasts, we are flooded with high-level strategies that companies treat like the magic growth spell that will fix everything.

 The actual key that companies lack, is the “translation” between the strategies and the tactics.

 “How do we do the right thing with the right question”

 Step 1.
 Lagging and leading indicators analysis